vexide/internal-documentation/src/pros-rs/hard-to-implement/no-gcc.md

 Ultimately all attempts have failed because of a `libgcc` dependent unwinding implementation in PROS and strange, likely linker related, memory access violation issues in FreeRTOS task switching code.
-It could still technically be done if we manually patched `libpros`' unwinding implementation to be indapendent of `libgcc` and figured out what what caused the memory access violations, however this would be difficult and would require a huge amount of testing.
+It could still technically be done if we manually patched `libpros`' unwinding implementation to be independent of `libgcc` and figured out what what caused the memory access violations, however this would be difficult and would require a huge amount of testing.